The artist behind Woodpop is Emma Wood, standard bearer for modern marquetry and paragon of nominative determinism.

 Which is where the surfboard comes in!
 Having only ever seen marquetry applied to surfboard-shaped slabs of timber she started obsessing about whether it was possible to apply it to a fully-functioning surfboard; and this quickly became her quest!
 Inevitably there were initial setbacks - the main one being that wooden surfboards are extremely expensive to make, and their shape is made up of complex curves having a surface that is both convex and concave at once, which does not lend itself to marquetry.
 But she was smitten and so on the back of a major residential commission in London’s East End - she piled her money and resources into various experiments and trials about how it could be done, being as there are no precedents!

 3 years, several bespoke surfboards, a Rolls Royce project and a Hollywood commission later and the Woodpop Surfboard is well and truly on the map.

 Emma’s workshop is in the Black Mountains, Wales where you will find her, scalpel in hand, and when she’s not in Wales - you will find her in Mexico - a country on which she draws a huge amount of inspiration and consequently the place where she does most of her design work.

-Wood is interested in music, surfing, pop art, colour and geometry, oh and Mexican wrestling of course.
+Emma is interested in music, surfing, Pop Art, colour and geometry.
+And Mexican wrestling, of course..